shanksc/bootcamp2025/github_tutorial.md

 git push
 ```

 Now that we have created a new file we can do the same process of adding, committing, and pushing it.
-You can check that state of your working directory with `git status`, which will show that your local repo is 1 commit ahead of your github repo.
+You can check the state of your working directory with `git status`, which will show that your local repo is 1 commit ahead of your github repo.

 ```
 git add Bashtricks.md